canary-for-cognition/multimodal-dl-framework/dataset/alzheimer/README.md

 | 19    | ValidityRight            | Validity \*   |

 \* *(0 means that the eye was confidently tracked, 4 means that the eye was lost)*

+### Images

+The following image representations were generated based on eye-tracking data.